neheller/kits21/examples/submission/README.md

 ## Submission guidelines

 As the participants of KiTS 2021 challenge won't have access to the test dataset, the submission system will be managed through docker.
-The primary reasoning for that is to eliminate an occurrence of cheating e.g. designing the model specifically for test set.
+The primary reason for that is to eliminate an occurrence of cheating e.g. designing the model specifically for test dataset.
 This year the submission takes place by uploading a saved docker image (single file), that would be loaded and run by organizers on a private servers.
 Uploaded docker images has to be able to access the folder with test samples called /input, the folder /output for writing out the predictions, your trained model as well as the inference python script.

 - **input and output folders**:
   Within the docker container the images from the test dataset would be placed in the folder /input without additional